GETTING STARTED

 Once verified, shareholders will find their digital coupon in their Upstream portfolio, typically within 48 hours, and may then sell the digital coupon on Upstream or redeem the digital coupon.
 If shares are held at a brokerage, you will receive a request for an account statement via email to verify that you’re a shareholder as of the set record date.

-Dual Listings:We’re inviting issuers listed on major stock exchanges to list and provide a digital-first investor base the ability to trade their shares using an app from anywhere in the world.
+Dual Listings:We’re inviting issuers listed on major stock exchanges to list on Upstream and access a global investor base.
 Get started on our Get Listed page or email us at hello@upstream.exchange with other inquiries.

 Visit the Get Listed Page to view more of the benefits or email us at hello@upstream.exchange with other inquiries.